Diplomacy of the American Civil War: San Marino

 the Captains Regent of San Marino offered Abraham Lincoln honorary Sammarinese citizenship.
 The move was intended to affirm San Marino's independence and republican government by allying it to a larger republic, in a time when the annexation of San Marino by the Kingdom of Italy appeared imminent.
 Garibaldi was granted the same honor in April.
-Lincoln accepted on May 7, stating in his reply that San Marino was proof of the endurance and security of republican government, now brought into question abroad because of the Civil War.
-Joseph Addison and John Adams had described San Marino earlier in the same terms.
+Lincoln accepted on May 7, stating in his reply that San Marino was living proof of the endurance and security of republican government, now put into question by foreign powers because of the Civil War.
+Joseph Addison and John Adams had described San Marino in the same terms earlier.

 German states

 Austria

 The Austrian Empire pursued amicable relations with the Union throughout the American Civil War.
 Reminded of the 1848 Revolutions, Austria opposed revolutionary efforts on principle, which drove them away from the Confederacy.
 Foreign minister Bernhard von Rechberg stated three days after the outbreak of the war that "Austria hoped to see the United States reunited since she was not inclined to recognize de facto Governments anywhere."
 Assuming the war would end shortly, Austria hoped that through a friendly relationship with the Union, the United States would later help them protect their maritime neutral trading rights, which they feared would be violated in the case of a European war.
 In 1864, Napoleon III installed Archduke Maximilian, brother to the Austrian emperor Francis Joseph I, as emperor of French-controlled Mexico.
 Austria made efforts to separate itself from the French venture, and when Maximilian assumed the throne he was forced to renounce his claim to the Austrian crown.
 These actions satisfied Union diplomats, allowing the United States and Austria to maintain friendly relations through the close of the Civil War.